About Apprenticeship Colorado

 - November 15, 2022 9:30 am - 11:00 am (VIRTUAL):

 - January 25, 2023 8:30 am - 9:00 am (VIRTUAL):

 Registered Apprenticeship Expansion

 The SAA is responsible for investing in and coordinating innovations in apprenticeship expansion.
 These activities are supported by the federal USDOL Apprenticeship Expansion grants listed below.
-These expansion grants allow CDLE and its partners to provide funding, technical assistance, outreach, and other resources to support the expansion of quality pre-apprenticeship and registered apprenticeship programs.

 - Building Apprenticeship Capacity through Innovation, funded via State Apprenticeship Expansion 2020